Elisa Molina de Stahl: Early life and education

-Molina was born in the city of Quetzaltenango on March 24, 1918, the daughter of José Vicente Molina Valverde and Concha Martínez.
+Elisa Molina Martínez was born on 24 March 1918 in Quetzaltenango, to José Vicente Molina Valverde and Concha Martínez.
 Her mother died when she was four years old, so she was raised by her father and her aunt, Elisa Robles Valderde.
-Her father, along with his cousin, Rodolfo Robles, were the founders of the National Institute of Vaccination.
+Her father, along with his cousin, Rodolfo Robles Valverde, were the founders of the National Institute of Vaccination.

 She completed her elementary studies in her hometown, and finished high school in Guatemala City.
-Afterwards, she graduated as a social worker from the Escuela Superior de Servicio Social de Guatemala.
+Afterwards, she graduated as a social worker from the Universidad de San Carlos de Guatemala, School of Social Work (Escuela de Trabajo Social).
 The topic for her graduation thesis was "Contribution to the Rehabilitation of Visually Impaired People in Guatemala."

 National Committee for the Blind and Deaf

 In 1945 Molina founded the National Committee for the Blind and Deaf.
 The Committee set up hospitals and clinics for the treatment of eye diseases.
 It also organized more than thirty programs targeted towards low income families, for disease treatment and blindness prevention.
 In the 1950s she was appointed ad honorem president and director of the Committee.
-In that decade she established the "Santa Lucía" School for the Blind, as well as the "Santa Lucía" Industrial Crafts.
+In that decade, she established the "Santa Lucía" School for the Blind, as well as the "Santa Lucía" Industrial Crafts.
 In order to obtain funds for these endeavors, Molina established the "Santa Lucía" lottery.
 Income from the lottery supplies funding for the committee's programs; the lottery also provides employment for blind people, who work selling lottery tickets.

 Other work

 In addition to her work in the Committee, Molina de Stahl also worked ad-honorem for the Ministry of Public Health, organizing the Department of Social Work between 1956 and 1958.
-In 1959 she founded the University of San Carlos of Guatemala's Rural School of Social Services in Quetzaltenango, and in 1966 she promoted the creation of the first Credit and Savings Union for the Blind "Santa Lucía".
+In 1959, she founded the University of San Carlos of Guatemala's Rural School of Social Services in Quetzaltenango, and in 1966 she promoted the creation of the first Credit and Savings Union for the Blind "Santa Lucía".

 She also encouraged the establishment of family courts for the protection of women and children, and established Social Welfare Centers to improve the socioeconomic level of Guatemalan women.
 In 1992, Molina de Stahl helped establish a Braille section in the National Library of Guatemala.